 - In the 1980s, China managed to maintain its GDP in double digits while other developing nations struggled immensely.
 Pakistan’s GDP growth in the same period was better than India’s, but India has maintained steady growth while China and Pakistan have seen a steady decline.

-- Industry sector’s contribution to the GVA is significant in all the countries.
+- The industry sector’s contribution to the GVA is significant in all countries.
 24 % of Pakistan’s workforce is engaged in the industrial sector, but it produces 19 per cent of GVA.
 In India, the industry makes up 25 per cent of the GVA.
 The industrial sector in China employs only 28% of people, yet its contribution to the economy is immense, at 41%.

 - Both India and Pakistan are making a direct shift from agriculture to the service sector, unlike China, which has made a gradual shift from agriculture to industry and then services.

 According to class 12 Indian Economy chapter 3 notes, human development is a powerful tool in assessing any country’s growth thus, let us compare these countries’ development in the field.